John Dobson (architect): Break with Grainger

+Personal life

+Dobson married Isabella, the eldest daughter of Alexander Rutherford of Warburton House, Gateshead.
+She had great artistic talent and was an excellent painter of miniatures.
+They had three sons and five daughters.
+His youngest son, Alexander, Ralph, Dobson born November 1834, inherited his father's artistic genius, gaining first prize in architecture at University College.
+He had just returned to his father's office full of enthusiasm to work when he was killed aged just 19 in the great explosion on Gateshead quayside on 4 October 1854 whilst helping to extinguish the Great fire of Newcastle and Gateshead.

 Later life

 Dobson's wife, Isabella, died at 51 in 1846.
-Thirteen years later in 1859, he was elected first President of the newly formed Northern Architectural Association at 72.
+Thirteen years later, in 1859, he was elected first President of the newly formed Northern Architectural Association at 72.
 He suffered a stroke, from which he never fully recovered, and retired in 1863.
-He lived for a time in Ryton, but died on 8 January 1865 at 77 in his home in 15 New Bridge Street, leaving a comfortable £16,000 fortune.
+He lived for a time in Ryton but died on 8 January 1865 at 77 in his home at 15 New Bridge Street, leaving a comfortable £16,000 fortune.
 He is buried in Jesmond Old Cemetery, where a memorial was erected circa 1905.

 The house in which Dobson died still stands.
 It was fully restored in 2019 after having been the Oxford Galleries and a series of nightclubs.